dvdbisong/dvdbisong.github.io/_posts/2019-03-27-kubeflow-kubeflow-for-poets.md

 The goal of Kubeflow is to abstract away the technicalities of managing a Kubernetes cluster so that a machine learning practitioner can quickly leverage the power of Kubernetes and the benefits of deploying products within a microservices framework.
 Kubeflow has its history as an internal Google framework for implementing machine learning pipelines on Kubernetes before being open-sourced late 2017.

 ## Working with Kubeflow
-Here are some of the components than can run on Kubeflow:
+Here are some of the components that run on Kubeflow:

 <div class="imgcap">
 <img src="../assets/kubeflow_poets/kubeflow-components.png" alt="Kubeflow components." height="90%" width="90%" />